cyb3rdoc/ez-nvr/README.md

 ## NVR Logs
 Logs are saved in /var/log/nvr.log file.
 This can be accessed with `docker exec -it eznvr cat /var/log/nvr.log` OR viewed live with `docker exec -it eznvr tail -F /var/log/nvr.log`

+## Configuration Options
+1. Use `TZ: Europe/London` environment variable to have filenames in local timezone of London.
+2. Disable concatenation of short video clips to single video file by setting `concatenation: false` in `config.yaml` file.
+3. Set retention period of video files by updating `video_store: 21` to your desired days in `config.yaml` file.
+4. For password protected RTSP streams, you need pass the argument in RTSP URL configuration based on your camera.
+E.g., rtsp://user:password@camera-ip/live/stream_01
+5. If you need logs in native docker logs, use `RUN ln -sf /dev/stdout /var/log/nvr.log` in Dockerfile before creating the image.